 Their dog-like personality is aimed to hint that they are very social animals that will greet you by the door and spend a lot of time with you, preferably engaged in activities.
 Ragdolls are also very playful cats.
 They are famous all across the World Wide Web for playing fetch with their owners.

 Yes, they are.
 Ragdoll cats are more interested in their human companions than other cat breeds, so you will have a friend in your Raggie.
-They usually spend their time in the same room as their owner, they will stay close, but they will not hover or become insistent to get attention.
+They usually spend their time in the same room as their owner, staying close, but they will not hover or become insistent on getting attention.

-Yes, they are and they are also very interested in spending time with their masters.
-Their intelligence is above average and it makes them very fun to be around.
+Yes, they are, and they are also very interested in spending time with their masters.
+Their intelligence is above average, making them fun to be around.
 If you spend time with them and train them, you can get excellent results with this breed.

 Yes, they are.
-Ragdolls are very smart, in fact, especially when it comes to emotional intelligence.
-They are very capable of communicating, offering, and asking for affection from their human companions.
-They are astute in social intelligence and are great at communicating their needs.
+Ragdolls are very smart, especially when it comes to emotional intelligence.
+They can communicate, offer, and ask for affection from their human companions.
+In addition, they are astute in social intelligence and are great at communicating their needs.

-Ragdolls are also quick learners - you can easily see this if you offer them interactive games that require them to use their memory and mathematical intelligence.
-However since they were bred to be mainly indoor cats, Ragdolls do not have great survival skills.
-Leave them outside for too long and they may not find a way to manage, as many other cats eventually do.
+Ragdolls are also quick learners – you can easily see this if you offer them interactive games that require them to use their memory and mathematical intelligence.
+However, since they were bred to be mainly indoor cats, Ragdolls do not have excellent survival skills.
+Leave them outside for too long; they may need help to manage, as many other cats eventually do.

-Having said this, just as with humans, intelligence is a muscle and you can always train your Ragdoll to become even smarter.
+As with humans, intelligence is a muscle, and you can always train your Ragdoll to become even more intelligent.

 It depends.
-Ragdolls have made quite a reputation for themselves in being affectionate and cuddly, but every single cat is different, just like us humans are.
+Ragdolls are known for being affectionate and cuddly, but every cat is different, just like humans.
 Some of them won’t like to be held per se, but they will show affection by following you around the home or sleeping next to you.
 However, they may be a bit averse to being held.

-Having said this, most Ragdolls do like being picked up and held - it’s where their very name came from.
-When you pick them up, they tend to loosen up and relax so much, to the point that they become as limp as an actual ragdoll toy.
-If you notice your Ragdoll isn’t particularly fond of being picked up, make sure to reinforce positive interaction, use catnip and establish an affection routine it may come to rely on daily - you may soon notice changes.
+Having said this, most Ragdolls do like being picked up and held – it’s where their very name came from.
+However, when you pick them up, they tend to loosen up and relax so much that they become as limp as an actual ragdoll toy.
+If you notice your Ragdoll isn’t particularly fond of being picked up, reinforce positive interaction, use catnip and establish an affection routine it may come to rely on daily – you may soon notice changes.

 Do Ragdolls Follow You Around?

-They usually want to be around you and they fully enjoy your company, which will prompt them to follow you around the home.
-This trait of their personality adds to their affectionate and cuddly way of being, making them very popular among cat owners.
+They usually want to be around you and fully enjoy your company, prompting them to follow you around the home.
+This personality trait adds to their affectionate and cuddly way of being, making them very popular among cat owners.

 Are Male Ragdolls More Affectionate?

 It depends.
-All Ragdolls have their own unique personality, regardless of their gender.
+All Ragdolls have their unique personality, regardless of their gender.
 Some cat owners claim that male Ragdolls are more affectionate and easygoing, while females are supposedly more aggressive in play.
-Having said this, both Ragdoll genders are known to be affectionate in nature.
+However, both Ragdoll sexes are known to be loving in nature.

 If you’re looking to adopt a Ragdoll, don’t solely base your decision on the gender of the cat.
-If you can, try instead to get to know the cat and get a feel of its personality - this is a much clearer indicator of how affectionate it will be in the future, while you’re living together.
+If you can, try instead to get to know the cat and get a feel of its personality – this is a much more apparent indicator of how affectionate it will be in the future while you’re living together.

 Do Ragdolls Purr?